 The Honors Program at SUNY Plattsburgh is an important way to show academic excellence.
 You should take advantage of this opportunity if possible.

 Schools will often expect you to have shadowed a pharmacist.
-We can offer you and opportunity to shadow both local pharmacist and pharmacists and the hospital UVM-CVPH.
+We can offer you an opportunity to shadow both local pharmacists and hospital pharmacists at UVM-CVPH.

 Applying to Pharmacy School

 Application to pharmacy schools is through the PharmCAS system.
 Most program deadlines are in the fall for the following year.
 The PharmCAS system will process your application and then submit it to the schools you select.
 Submit your PharmCAS application and arrange for materials to arrive at PharmCAS by the program’s deadline.
 Many schools have rolling admissions, which means they accept qualified candidates as their applications become complete, including GRE scores.
 For this reason, it is best to get all of your materials submitted as soon as possible after the system opens for the next cycle.

 We have articulation agreements with several programs that can shorten your time in school.